menu

 Occupations and Workforce

-Oakland is a blue-collar town, with 70.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Oakland, you'll notice that it is more blue-collar than most other communities in America.
+70.80% of Oakland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Oakland is a town of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Oakland who work in sales jobs (7.96%), office and administrative support (7.08%), and healthcare suport services (4.42%).

 Setting & Lifestyle

-As is often the case in a small town, Oakland doesn't have a public transportation system that people use for their commute.
+Oakland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics